Hyderabad: Transport

 As of 2018, the most commonly used forms of medium-distance transport in Hyderabad include government-owned services such as light railways and buses, as well as privately operated taxis and auto rickshaws.
 These altogether serve 3.5 million passengers daily.
 Bus services operate from the Mahatma Gandhi Bus Station in the city centre with a fleet of 3800 buses serving 3.3 million passengers.

-Hyderabad Metro—(a light-rail rapid transit system) was inaugurated in November 2017.
-As of 2020 it is a 3 track network spread upon 69.2 km with 57 stations, it is the second-largest metro rail network in India.
+Hyderabad Metro, a light-rail rapid transit system, was inaugurated in November 2017.
+As of 2020 it is a 3-track network spread upon 69.2 km with 57 stations and is the third-largest metro rail network in India after Delhi Metro and Namma Metro.
 Hyderabad's Multi-Modal Transport System (MMTS), is a three-line suburban rail service with 121 services carrying 180,000 passengers daily.
 Complementing these government services are minibus routes operated by Setwin (Society for Employment Promotion & Training in Twin Cities).
 Intercity rail services operate from Hyderabad; the main, and largest, station is Secunderabad railway station, which serves as Indian Railways' South Central Railway zone headquarters and a hub for both buses and MMTS light rail services connecting Secunderabad and Hyderabad.
 Other major railway stations in Hyderabad are Hyderabad Deccan, Kacheguda, Begumpet, Malkajgiri and Lingampalli.